What Does It Mean When a Dog Licks Your Stomach? Canine Behavior

 Dog Licks Your Stomach as a Self-Soothing Behavior

-Dogs may also lick as a self-soothing behavior.
+Dogs may also lick as a self-soothing behaviour.
 Licking can be a way for dogs to calm themselves down when they are feeling stressed or anxious.

 It is a natural way for them to relieve tension and find comfort.
 If your dog is licking excessively or in unusual places, it could be a sign of underlying stress or anxiety.